fdecampredon/react-typescript/Readme.md

 npm install react-typescript
 ```

-Declarations file for React, React addons, and ReactTypescript can also be found in the declarations folder.
+Declaration files for React, React addons, and ReactTypescript can also be found in the declarations folder.

 Usage
 =====